varun-gangadharan/statistics-for-strava/README.md

 * Eddington for biking and running activities
 * Detailed list of your segments and corresponding efforts
 * Heatmap
-* Strava Rewind, a fun way to see your year in review
+* Strava Rewind, a fun way to look back on your year in motion
 * History of completed Strava challenges
 * History of activity photos
 * User badges